frequently asked questions

 - cdr, cdrw, dvdr, dvdrw

-- flash memory card e.g compact flash card,
+- flash memory card e.g compact flash card, SD card, Memory stick, MMC card, XD card and so on.

 There are a variety of reasons which may lead to data loss.
 Among the most common causes that contribute to data loss are :